Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 The attack generated a ransom demand of over $70 million, which Kaseya has denied paying.
 However, regardless of whether a ransom payment was made, REvil nevertheless received an immense return on their investment by gaining access to networks belonging to over one thousand organizations, including 100 pre-schools in New Zealand.

 This means that, even though no exfiltration of data has been observed to date, the possibility that a cybercrime gang equipped with ransomware capable of exfiltration may have stolen something from over 1,000 victims cannot be ruled out.
-This opens up hundreds of businesses to the threat of double extortion down the line.
+This opens up hundreds of businesses to the threat of double or even triple extortion down the line.

 What this attack demonstrates is the terrifying potential that ransomware combined with a compromised supply chain opens up.
 With such a diversity of profit opportunities and a scalable way of leveraging vast numbers of network breaches at once, ransomware is proving to be a perfect accompaniment to supply chain attacks for threat actors.